 Once a business is mandated they stay in MTD even if the Taxable Turnover Drops below the threshold.

-“Not reasonably practicable”
+- MTD is “Not reasonably practicable”

 Functional Compatible Software MTD compliant are QuickBooks, Xero, Sage but it also includes spreadsheets.
 Spreadsheets may however need bridging software that will enable electronic or digital transfer of data between software programs, products, or applications.

 So, no more manual intervention or retyping information from one product to another.
 No copying and pasting.